amihaiemil/amihaiemil.github.io/_posts/2017-10-03-letsencrypt-glassfish-ec2.markdown

   * Set the port to 443 (HTTPS port)
   * In the SSL tab, set the Certificate NickName to ``letsencryptcrt`` and the Key Store to ``keystore.jks``

-Click "Save" and you're done.
+Click "Save", **restart the Glassfish instance** and you're done.
 You should now be able to access any deployed application via ``https://example.com/...``
 <br><br>

 ---